 The property sector has also been reeling from the troubles faced by the debt-laden property giant Evergrande.

 The slowdown in the real estate sector is likely to worsen in the coming year and may see a 2-5% contraction in property investment by Q1.
-This decline will inevitably put pressure on China’s immediate growth profile, given that housing activity (including construction and property- related goods and services) accounts for around 30% of gross domestic product3 (GDP).
+This decline will inevitably put pressure on China’s immediate growth profile, given that housing activity (including construction and property- related goods and services) accounts for around 30% of gross domestic product (GDP).

 Energy crunch